systemsnmr/ivtnmr/README.md

   #   -19.052380952380954  -19.714285714285715 -- betaNTP
   ```

-4. Process 2DHN:
-    - `qumulti 4000-4500`
-    - example of processing command (check phase, SR corrections, STSI/STSR for the dimensions of the final spectrum, etc):
-    `2 sr -26.41; 1 sr -2.676; 2 phc0 -264.203; 2 phc1 0; 2 si 8k; 1 si 512; 2 STSI 2214; 2 STSR 1512; 1 stsi 0; 1 stsr 0; 2 absf1 11; 2 absf2 5.5; 1 absf1 200; 1 absf2 80; absg 5; xfb n nc_proc 7; abs2; abs1`

-5. Pick peaks in 2DHN spectra: create a project and a peaklist in a Cara repository, then pick peaks of interest and trace their positions across time series using peak aliasing in Cara Monoscope.
+7. Pick peaks in 2DHN spectra: create a project and a peaklist in a Cara repository, then pick peaks of interest and trace their positions across time series using peak aliasing in Cara Monoscope.
 The `sort.py` script creates a cara repository with linked spectra in the dataset folder.
 Downstream analysis scripts read the peaks information from cara repositories at the moment.
 If analyzing multiple datasets at once, it is, however, convenient instead of having multiple Cara files, to have one Cara file with each dataset represented by own project and peaklist.
 Useful shortcuts for peak tracing in Monoscope:
     - `Ctrl+1 / Ctrl+2` - move between spectra
     - `mp / ma` - move peak or its alias
     - `gp` - go to peak